sd65/MiniVim/README.md

 ## How to use

 - **The key mappings can be used in Insert, Normal and Visual mode (yes, no need to exit Insert or Visual mode)**
-- Vim launched by default in Insert mode (yes, I mainly want to edit the file I'm opening)
 - The mouse can be used in Normal and Visual mode to scroll, select, change tab and more.
 - There are clear visual hints on which mode you currently using.
 Like pink=normal, blue=insert and green=visual...